kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 HCO achieved its goal which was to provide a single entrypoint for multiple operators - kubevirt, cdi, networking, etc.where users can deploy and configure them in a single object as seen above.

-Now, we can also launch the HCO through OLM,
+Now, we can also launch the HCO through OLM.

 **Note**:
 Until we publish (and consume) the HCO and component operators through Marketplace|[operatorhub.io](https://operatorhub.io/), this is a means to demonstrate the HCO workflow without OLM